 In Persian, ‘Sabzi‘ refers to herbs or vegetables; ‘Polo‘ refers to the fact that the rice is cooked with another element mixed in, in this case the fresh herbs.
 The herbs used in Sabzi Polo vary, but typically include dill, coriander, parsley, Persian chives or the green ends of spring onions and in some cases fenugreek.

-Iranians traditionally eat Sabzi Polo with a fried or smoked ‘mahi sefid’ (‘white fish’, the Caspian kutum or Caspian white fish which, as the name suggests, inhabits the Caspian Sea).
-It’s usually served with pickled garlic, other traditional pickles (‘Torshi’), Salad Shirazi and ‘Naranj’ – a tart and slightly bitter orange, which we squeeze over the fish and rice like a lemon adding a citrus note to the dish.
+Iranians traditionally eat Sabzi Polo with a fried or smoked ‘mahi sefid’ (‘white fish’, the Caspian kutum or Caspian white fish which inhabits the Caspian Sea).
+It’s usually served with pickled garlic, other traditional pickles, Salad Shirazi and ‘Naranj’ – a tart and slightly bitter orange, which we squeeze over the fish and rice like a lemon adding a citrus note to the dish.
 You can buy Naranj from your local Middle-Eastern supermarket.
-Sainsbury’s has also recently been stocking Naranj (bitter Seville marmalade oranges).
-Kuku Sabzi is also served alongside the rice on the day, a great alternative should fish not be your thing.
+Sainsbury’s also stock Naranj (bitter Seville marmalade oranges) during the season.
+Kuku Sabziis also served alongside the rice on the day, a great alternative should fish not be your thing.

-The accompanying fish is grilled salmon marinated in a simple saffron, garlic, lemon juice, olive oil infusion and smoke sea salt.
-It is a low key and simple version of cooking the fish accompaniment for the star of this meal, which is the herbed rice.
+The accompanying fish is grilled salmon marinated in a simple saffron, honey, garlic, lemon juice, olive oil infusion and smoked sea salt.
 You can make the Sabzi Polo with any fish you want, including smoked fish like many in Iran will eat on the day.
-You can pan fry, grill, oven bake, poach or steam your fish if you prefer.
-Ultimately the aromatics of this dish comes from the herbs in the rice so if you want to eat this rice with a simple breaded fish from your local supermarket’s frozen aisle then go for it – no judgment at all!
-I would recommend some fresh lemon or lime to squeeze over any fish you do serve with the polo, if you cannot get your hands on Naranj.
+You can pan fry, BBQ, grill, oven bake, poach or steam your fish if you prefer.